← Back to research

 • Stack-specific patterns — Ruby/Sorbet environment; some patterns may not transfer to other stacks

-• Dedicated team required — "Leverage team" maintains the system full-time
+• Dedicated team required — a dedicated internal team maintains the system full-time (team composition not publicly disclosed as of February 2026)

 • Not for sale — This is internal tooling, not a product you can buy